Harrisonls2004/LONG-CONTEXT-LLMS-for-TM/README.md

 - **New York Times**: News article dataset
 - **WikiText**: Wikipedia article excerpts

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **[TopMost](https://github.com/bobxwu/TopMost)** by bobxwu - The comprehensive topic modeling toolkit that powers our traditional model implementations (ACL 2024 Demo)
 - **OpenRouter** - For providing unified access to multiple state-of-the-art LLM APIs
 - **Research Community** - For open datasets and evaluation methodologies that enable reproducible research
 - **Model Providers** - OpenAI, Anthropic, Google, Meta, DeepSeek, Qwen, and others for advancing long-context capabilities

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-We welcome contributions!
-Areas of particular interest:
-- New evaluation metrics for LLM topic modeling
-- Additional long-context model integrations
-- Cross-lingual topic modeling evaluation
-- Computational efficiency improvements

-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.